 We are planning an International MacKenzie Festival over several days in Spring 2025 to which all International members will receive a VIP invitation.
 Hickory golf (for which Cavendish is ideally suited) will feature strongly together with a Grand Dinner.

-We offer those whose primary residence is overseas the option of annual membership for £175 or five-year membership from 2021 to 2025 for just £595.
+We offer those whose primary residence is overseas the option of annual membership for £375 or three-year membership from 2022 to 2025 for just £895.
 For this you are welcome to play Cavendish as often as you like on your visits to the UK.
-All International Members receive a Cavendish bag tag and a signed membership certificate.
+All International Members receive a signed membership certificate.

 Sound good!
 To get your membership just complete the enquiry form and look forward to planning your trip to the most authentic MacKenzie course in the world and the inspiration for Augusta!